EquiticeDaRandomBoi/celeste-wasm/README.md

 A mostly-complete port of Celeste (2018) to WebAssembly, with full support for Everest mods.
 Powered by [FNA-WASM-Build](https://github.com/r58playz/FNA-WASM-Build) and [MonoMod.WASM](https://github.com/r58Playz/MonoMod).

-Interested in how this works?
-Check out the [writeup](https://velzie.rip/blog/celeste-wasm)

 ![Webleste demo image](assets/demo.png)
 <sup><i>Strawberry Jam</i> running in Webleste</sup>